mmthatch12/Sprint-Challenge-React-Wars/README.md

 - [ ] Describe state.

+    State is the current data rendered on the page.
+State can be stored and changed using the useState hook.

 - [ ] Describe props.

+    Props are attributes of a component that can be inported to other components or elements.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

 ## Project Set Up